Park Orchards

 Park Orchards is primarily within the City of Manningham, with a small portion (the southern side of Williams road) located within the City of Maroondah.
-The suburb is a Green Wedge area and is listed in the Australian Heritage Database.
+The suburb is within a Green Wedge area and is listed in the Australian Heritage Database.

 History

 Prior to European colonisation, the Wurundjeri people cared for the land.

-In 1902, prominent Victorian orchardist, Tom Petty], purchased 559 acre of land north of the Mitcham district and, in an ambitious project, converted it to 80 orchard blocks.
+In 1902, prominent Victorian orchardist, Tom Petty, purchased 559 acre of land north of the Mitcham district and converted it to 80 orchard blocks.

 In 1925, South Melbourne timber merchants, Australias Sharp and John Taylor, purchased Petty's land and launched the Park Orchards Country Club Estate.
 They had the subdivisions designed by Saxil Tuxen and Miller.
 Tuxen had previously worked with Marion Mahony and Walter Burley Griffin on the Ranelagh Estate in Mt Eliza, which Sharp and Taylor had owned.
 Park Orchards was designed around a similar "Country Club" development, that had become popular during the 1920s in the USA.
 The circular street layout is clearly inspired by the Mahony-Griffin style.

 The Clubhouse, named "The Chalet" (c.1929), was built in the Spanish Mission style, featuring a blackwood panelled interior, with a ballroom and billiard rooms.
-The Estate failed to attracts buyers during the 1930s Depression, so Sharp and Taylor cleared much of the land and planted plant pine trees (many which still remain) to provide timber for their business.
+The Estate failed to attract buyers during the 1930s Depression, so Sharp and Taylor cleared much of the land and planted plant pine trees (many which still remain) to provide timber for their business.

-In 1944, during World War II, the Australian Army requisitioned The Chalet and the football ground, and set up The School For Eastern Interpreters for Z Special Unit, as well as a training facility for the Australian Special Wireless Group.
+In 1944, during World War II, the Australian Army requisitioned the Chalet and the football ground, and set up the School For Eastern Interpreters for Z Special Unit, as well as a training facility for the Australian Special Wireless Group.
 400 personnel were stationed there, living in tents on the football ground.
 The army constructed the first water mains and connected the estate to the electrical grid.

 In late 1946, Sharp & Taylor sold the Estate at auction to Edments Ltd, owners of a department store in Melbourne, who reportedly planned to develop part of it into a holiday resort for their staff.
 They had a 9-hole golf course and cricket ground constructed in the 1950s.

 By the late 1950s, the post-war migration boom saw an increase in properties being developed, and most of the blocks had been sold by 1960.
-The Park Orchards Post Office opened on 1 November 1959, the Primary School opened on 14 March 1961.
+The Park Orchards Post Office opened on 1 November 1959, and the Primary School opened on 14 March 1961.
 The final blocks sold in the early 1990s.

 In 1965, The Chalet was the location of the first Catholic mass in Park Orchards.
-From the 1970s, the building was used as restaurant and reception centre, and hosted the wedding of Mick Gatto in 1978.
+From the 1970s, the building was used as a restaurant and reception centre, and hosted the wedding of Mick Gatto in 1978.
 In 1994, the exterior was heritage-listed by the local council.